apicomponents/blob-collection/README.md

 with a list of documents, without having to make a request for every key.

-The view data is cached for each date partition, and it is saved to the file a given amount of time (default 120 seconds) after a document within a partition is updated.
+The view data is cached for each date partition, and it is saved to the file a certain amount of time (currently 1 second) after a document within a partition is updated.
 The metadata cache files are also used to find previous dates when paging through results.
-Document eTags are used in the metadata cache, along with the version of the view, so stale data will never be returned.
+Document eTags are used in the metadata cache, along with the version of the view, to prevent stale data from being returned.

-It's designed to prevent a lightly used app that has a lot of data in it from being expensive.
+It's intended to provide permanent storage that's inexpensive, yet sufficient for self-hosted apps.

 ## How it works